smplusr/c-cpp-utilities/README.md

 It also contains definitions for the num_item, and a typedef of void and typedef of struct.
 A preprocessor is also defined.

+WARNING:

+When using ecl.h with this module, function used as <ITEM_NAME>.func musn't be redefined inside the external evaluated file.
+Otherwise, a Segmentation Fault will be returned by the main program.
+You still can use functions implemented by the main program or previously evaluated external files, but it will be required to resolve missing dependencies (including linking against the main program's extenal libraries such as OpenGL) using the ECL_COMPILE_INSTRUCTION (but this might not be the case, only of a Segmentation Fault occures).

 EXAMPLES:
 ```c
   //Examples in sample program (main.c, int main())